The Paradigm Shift in what constitutes a workplace

 It is now evident that the Remote Work shift is not temporary, and will become a permanent feature on the work-life scale.

 Not all roles may be effective in a remote working context.
-For example, insurance agents or administrators can process data and information remotely, but an engineer may need to travel to a work site to do their own tasks.
+For example, insurance agents or administrators can process data and information remotely, but to do their own tasks, an engineer may need to travel to a work site.
 An accountant can use complex problem-solving skills from home, but an air-traffic controller cannot.

 1. Finance and Insurance